Rallying: Citroen leaves world championship as Ogier exits

 “We obviously have not wished this situation but we could not imagine 2020 season without Sebastien.”

+“I’m not going to lie, this is very bad news for me, for us and whole rally family.
+I feel sorry for the staff and the fans,” he said on Twitter.

+“Work has started to find other seat for next years.
+Not much time but I have a good and strong team around me.”

-Reporting by Alan Baldwin in London, editing by Christian Radnedge
+Reporting by Alan Baldwin in London, editing by Christian Radnedge and Toby Davis